 The World’s fastest electric car, The Buckeye Bullet 2.5, is currently on loan from the Wally Parks National Hot Rod Association Motorsports Museum in Pomona, CA with permission of the owner, The Ohio State University.
 This car holds the current F.I.A.
 World Record and has topped out at over 321 mph.

 On Saturday February 28th our latest addition to the museum arrived.
 It is a circa 1922 Custer Car.
-The Custer Chair was invented by Levitt Luzern Custer, an entrepreneur and inventor who was a close associate with Wilbur Wright.
+The Custer Chair was invented by Levitt Luzern Custer, an entrepreneur and inventor who was a close associate of Orville Wright.
 According to our archivist Larry Fisher” Custer had worked with the Wrights and was an accomplished balloonist and aviator in his own right.”
 The car was originally conceived for seniors to get around but eventually became a mobility solution for wounded soldiers returning home from World War I. The Custer Specialty Company offered chairs first with electric power, and later an optional gasoline version.
 Both models are shown above in the original green.
 The red circa 1922 below, which was photographed at Mystic Seaport, is the one currently in the museum.
 We plan to bring it back to the original green with the pin-striping later this year.

 On December 20th, 2014 our foundation received a very special Christmas gift from William Dennis of Utah.
 It came in the form of a very rare circa 1995 Tropica electric sports car.
 Bill is a long time EV advocate.
 He is currently finishing up redoing the rear battery box of his 1993 Geo Metro convertible conversion with new cells from a Nissan Leaf.
 The Tropica from Bill came disassembled but will look like the picture above when it is put back together for display in our Route 66 Electric Vehicle Museum latter in 2015.
 The gift also included parts from the original crash test car that Renaissance Motors used to pass federal regulations.
 According to Bill this car was used as a demo model at Renaissance headquarters.
 The Tropica electric car was produced by Renaissance Cars in Florida in 1995 as a set of 16 first edition models for display in local car dealerships.
 After these cars went on display, the company was unable to find a second round of financing and when out of business.
 The company remains were purchased by investors including the actor Don Johnson, who featured the car in his “Nash Bridges” TV show, and moved the company to California, but never actually was able to make any more cars.